Please do not block ads on this website.

 Convert energy in J to kJ by dividing by 1000:

 energy = 46024

 J ÷ 1000 J/kJ

 - Calculate the molar heat of combustion of ethanol (molar enthalpy of combustion of ethanol):

 Assume all the heat produced from burning the ethanol has gone into heating the water, that is, no heat has been wasted.

 0.0380 mole ethanol produced 46.024 kJ of heat.

-The heat of combustion of ethanol is 1211 kJ/mol
+Therefore the molar heat of combustion of ethanol is 1211 kJ mol-1

-The experimentally determined value for the heat of combustion of ethanol is usually less than the accepted value of 1368 kJ/mol because some heat is always lost to the atmosphere and in heating the vessel.
+The experimentally determined value for the molar heat of combustion of ethanol is usually less than the accepted value of 1368 kJ mol-1 because some heat is always lost to the atmosphere and in heating the vessel.

 The design of the experiment can be improved by trying to minimise the heat lost to the surroundings, for example, by surrounding the whole experimental set-up with metal walls.